dotnet/msbuild/documentation/wiki/Building-Testing-and-Debugging-on-Full-Framework-MSBuild.md

 To build MSBuild and run all unit tests from the command line, use `.\build.cmd -test`.

 Some tests are creating symlinks to test associated functionality - in order for them to succeed you have two options:
-* Run those tests elevated
 * Enable [Development Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) on your machine.
+* Or run those tests elevated

 To mimic our CI job use `eng\CIBuild.cmd`.
 Be aware that this command may delete your local NuGet cache.